vintlang/vintlang/repl/docs/en/bool.md

 ## Boolean Operators

-Nuru has several boolean operators that you can use to evaluate expressions:
+vint has several boolean operators that you can use to evaluate expressions:

 ### The && Operator